Tanto Daggers: The Elegance and Lethality of Feudal Japan

 The Tanto in the Samurai Tradition

-Features of Tanto Daggers
+Features of the Tanto Daggers

 - Short, sharp blade : Generally between 15 and 30 centimeters, ideal for precise attacks.